Andy Williams (Jamaican footballer)

-Andrew Williams (born 23 September 1977 in Toronto, Ontario, Canada) is a Canadian-Jamaican retired footballer who last played as a midfielder for Real Salt Lake in Major League Soccer.
+Andrew Williams (born 23 September 1977) is a Canadian-Jamaican retired footballer who last played as a midfielder for Real Salt Lake in Major League Soccer.

 Career

 College

 Williams played college soccer for the University of Rhode Island where he remains the team's all-time leading scorer, with 52 goals and 45 assists.

 Williams is one of 22 college players to be part of the 40-40 club, having both 40 goals and 40 assists in their college career.
 As of 2018, he is the most recent member of the 40-40 club.

 Professional

 After spending a couple of years in his home country with Real Mona, Williams joined Major League Soccer in 1998 with the Columbus Crew, with whom he would play for two seasons.
 In 2000, he moved to the Miami Fusion, but would only remain there one year before going to the New England Revolution.
 Williams played in 2001 and beginning of 2002 with New England, before moving to the MetroStars in a six-player deal in the middle of the 2002 season.
 He only lasted half a season with the Metros, soon traded again, to the Chicago Fire, with whom he played for two years.

 Williams became the second player in Real Salt Lake history when he was their first selection in the 2004 MLS Expansion Draft.
 He became the first player in MLS history to play for six teams.
 In his ten years in the league, Williams has scored 27 goals and added 78 assists.

 After leading Jamaica to the Caribbean title in 2008, Williams suffered through the prolonged illness of his wife during the 2009 season, which culminated with Real Salt Lake winning the MLS Cup in November 2009.
 The Williams family received further good news in late 2009/early 2010 as Marcia Williams' cancer went into remission.
 In 2010, Williams returned to Real Salt Lake focused and re-energized.

 Williams' contract with Real Salt Lake ended after the 2011 season and he opted to participate in the 2011 MLS Re-Entry Draft.
 After he was not selected in Stage 1 of the draft, Williams announced his retirement from professional soccer on 5 December 2011.

 In 2014 Andy Williams joined the coaching staff for Real Salt Lake when new head coach, Jeff Cassar, named him as an assistant coach (Midfield coach) and in addition to his assistant coach duties.
 Andy oversaw and coached the reserve team for Real Salt Lake.

 Williams became Head Scout at Real Salt Lake, and has since played an integral part in the signings of several players.